-This products contains Imidacloprid which is a systemic insecticide that affects the nervous system of the grubs.
+These products contain Imidacloprid which is a systemic insecticide, that affects the nervous system of the grubs.
 Once it enters the grubs, it works quickly and death usually occurs between 24-48 hours.

-For the most effective result the treatment should coincide with period the eggs are laid, which is usually late May or early June.
-Apply when the soil is moist and water in thoroughly after application, this will move the chemical through the thatch layer and into the root zone.
-10-15 liters of water following application should be sufficient.
+For the most effective result the treatment should coincide with period when the eggs are laid, which is usually late May or early June.
+Apply the product when the soil is moist and water in thoroughly after application, this will move the chemical through the thatch layer and into the root zone.

 Nemasys Natural Chafer Grub Killer

-It should be noted that this product may not be effective against all species of chafer grubs.
+It should be noted that this product may not be effective against all species of chafer grub.
 This is a biological product containing the nematode Heterohabditis bacteriophora.